-Trial against Hells Angels set to start in Spain
+Hells Angels organized crime trial begins in Spain

-MADRID (AP) — The trial of a former leader of the Hells Angels in Europe is set to start on Monday in Madrid.
+MADRID (AP) — The trial of a former leader of the Hells Angels in Europe began on Monday in Madrid.

-German national Frank Hanebuth is being tried alongside 46 alleged international collaborators for running a chapter of the motorcycle club on the Spanish resort island of Mallorca that was allegedly involved in organized crime.
+German national Frank Hanebuth is being tried alongside 49 alleged international collaborators for running a chapter of the motorcycle club on the Spanish resort island of Mallorca that was allegedly involved in organized crime.
+During the first brief hearing, the court read out the charges to each of the 46 defendants present in the room and ensured all understood the text.
+A German-language interpreter translated the charges for three German nationals who were taking part by videoconference.

+The beginning of the session was delayed for four hours as some of the lawyers tried to arrange plea agreements for their defendants.
+It wasn’t immediately clear if Hanebuth’s lawyer was one of them.

-Spanish prosecutors are seeking a 13-year prison sentence for him on charges of membership in a criminal organization, money laundering and illegal possession of firearms.
+Spanish prosecutors are seeking a 13-year prison sentence for Hanebuth on charges of membership in a criminal organization, money laundering and illegal possession of firearms.
 They also are demanding a $4.5 million (4.2 million-euro) fine for the money laundering charge.

 Other alleged leading members are also charged with running a prostitution ring and drug trafficking, and face up to 38 years in prison.

-Note: A previous version of this story has been corrected to show that Hanebuth is no longer a leader of the Hells Angels.